 The eBike Value Proposition Was Reinforced Early

-Riding into the wind: We often ride on the bike paths on Lake Ontario.
-As a Great Lake, it has a wide open fetch.
-And the bike path seems to change direction to cover about 240 degrees meaning no matter which way the wind is blowing off the lake, at some point we will be riding into the wind.
-And of course, that is usually when we are on our way home and already tired.
+We often rode on the bike paths on Lake Ontario.
+As a Great Lake, it had a wide open fetch.
+And the bike path seemed to change direction to cover about 240 degrees.
+It meant that no matter which way the wind was blowing off the lake, at some point we rode into the wind.
+And of course, that was usually when we are on our way home and already tired.

-The Biking Season Is Longer
+The Biking Season Was Longer

 Bikes Are Now A Mode of Transportation